2024 RUN INFORMATION

 Please listen to our marshals who are there for your safety especially on road sections however, it is your responsibility to ensure you are traffic aware on the roads.
 Most roads are minor single track but they may have large farm machinery so please give way.
 If a road has a pavement please do use it!!!

 Check Point (Relay Change Overs)

-You must check in at the timing point by scanning your chip past the antenna before doing anything else.
+You must check-in at the timing point by scanning your chip past the antenna before doing anything else.
 If you are handing over in the relay you must scan first then hand over the GPS tracker.
 If you fail to hand over the GPS tracker you will be disqualified.

 Your drop bags will be available please only take yours even if someone else has better looking sandwiches!

 Check Point 1 - Kilgraston School